modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 data processing.
 The target engine can be selected using the `use` command.
-The preparatory steps include verification of the model syntax, checking if the model follows the FastScore model conventions, e.g. if the action() method is defined, analysing the model smart comments (TODO: link to the description of the model smart comments), fetching attachments from Model Manage and unpacking them.
+The preparatory steps include verification of the model syntax, checking if the model follows the FastScore model conventions, e.g. if the action() method is defined, analysing the model [smart comments](../Product Documentation/Model Annotations.md), fetching attachments from Model Manage and unpacking them.
 The model smart comments indicate which stream slots must be occupied for the model to run.
 If an unexpected slot has a stream attached the `model load` command will fail.
 If all requied streams are attached, the loaded model will start the data processing.
 See also `engine pause` command.

 Note that the `model load` command can be called repeatedly, even if the data processing is underway.
 The command will attempt to replace the model without